bulaimaslo/Consolidated_work/README.md

 ## [NLP](https://github.com/bulaimaslo/NLP)  -  April/May 2021
 The goal of this project was comparison of classic text representation methods (bag-of-words and n-grams) with vector representations of words obtained from deep models (word embeddings).
 Even though I failed to obtain satisfying results from machine learning models I was left with a good portion of knowledge from the nlp domain.
 I abandoned this project since it was enjoyable for me to continue and this repo contains only part of the code I've written.
-Topics I learned before and during project:
+Topics I learned for and during project:
  - Data preprocessing - e.g. Tokenization, Lemmanization, Stemming
  - Working with NLTK package
  - Methods of different text representation and categorization.